CassandraMaldonado/LLM_Healthcare/README.md

 _3. MedMCQA_:
 Massive MCQ dataset based on real medical exams, it covers a wide range of specialties.
 Good for factual knowledge and memorization tasks.

-Each dataset had a slightly different format and use case, so combining them helped balance reasoning, recall, and safety.
+Each dataset had a slightly different format and use case, so combining them helped balance reasoning, recall and safety.